 7. Have a plan

-As per our tip number 7 for 2012, we still don’t think this needs an explanation for 2013.
+As per our tip number 7 for 2012, we still don’t think this needs an explanation.
 Strategy and planning are crucial to avoid you wasting your time and investment online.

-If you'd like to discuss any of the above in more detail and how your firm can beat the competition in 2013, please telephone 0845 620 5664 or complete our online enquiry form today.
+If you'd like to discuss any of the above in more detail and how your firm can beat the competition, please telephone 0845 620 5664 or complete our online enquiry form today.